PolicyCleanse: Backdoor Detection and Mitigation in Reinforcement Learning: Background

 \subsection{Threat Model}

 Our considered threat model consists of two parts: \textit{adversary} and \textit{defender}.
 Consistent with BackdooRL~\cite{backdoorrl}, the threat model considered by the adversary is that the attacker trains the victim agent to recognize a set of normal actions as well as trigger actions during the procedure of imitation learning.
-After such a malicious training process, the victim agent will behave comparable against a normal opponent agent but executing the backdoor functionality when it observes the trigger actions.
-In order to make the backdoor attack stealthy, the backdoor functionality should fail the victim agent as quickly as possible.
+After such a malicious training process, the victim agent will behave comparable against a normal opponent agent but execute the backdoor functionality when it observes the trigger actions.
 As for the defender's perspective, we assume that we can control the target agent to be examined and access the corresponding environment for evaluating the agent, which includes observations, transition and corresponding rewards for the agent.
+The training procedure under the adversary is inaccessible.
 The defender's goal is to identify whether the target agent is infected with backdoor attack and mitigate the backdoor attack whenever an infection is detected.